aarontraynor/backendchallenge/README.md

 - Renting a car will update the Car's `currently_with` field.
 - Renting a car will remove any links between a car and a branch.
 - Car rentals can only be added using `POST` requests - they cannot be updated once created.
+- Car rentals cannot be created for cars that are already rented to another driver.

 **GET** Requests
 - List all car rentals: `GET /api/rent-car/`